holyxiaoxin/async-tasks-benchmark/index.md

 ---

-I needed a way to handle multiple http requests while not doing so in a blocking manner.
+I needed a way to handle multiple HTTP requests while not doing so in a blocking manner.
 Initially, I was checking out how processes work and was having some fun spawning a ton of them while staring at Erlang's observe GUI.
 Then I went on to take a look at how [Elixir Task](http://elixir-lang.org/docs/v1.1/elixir/Task.html) would help me in achieving similar results in an abstracted manner.